Developments in the Long Quest for Economical Civilian Nuclear Power

 • Darkening relationships with the USSR

-• Ended up as the S1G, the prototype for the USS Seawolf
+• Ended up as the S1G, the prototype for the USS Seawolf SSN-575

-• Large dome in NY remains
+• Large dome at Kesselring site, West Milton, NY remains (KAPL)

 The Knolls Intermediate Power Breeder